ShWoong/FTL_measurement/README.md

 Thermocouple: Max31855K(K-type)(Sparkfun)
 Stretch sensor: EC100-N-421-A01(Taiwan alpha)

-The code consists of SPI communication for temperature measurement, and timer and ADC interrupts for displacement measurement
+The code consists of SPI communication for temperature measurement, and timer rising edge capture for length measurement.